dvilinsky/testermatch/README.md

 search dimension, say "age."
 Following this pattern, there would then be 8 endpoints.
 And if there were still another search dimension, we'd have 16 endpoints.
 So clearly, this is not ideal.
 However, for now it works well.

+The build process also needs work.
+A user of this service should not have to run postgres commands on their commandline to use the API.

-The other majoy avenue for improvement would be the SQL queries in `com.dvilinsk.testermatch.repository.TesterRepository`.
+The other major avenue for improvement would be the SQL queries in `com.dvilinsk.testermatch.repository.TesterRepository`.
 They work well, but they don't take advantage of any built-in JPA interfaces or JPQL queries.

 ## Other notes